10 Handy WordPress Plugins For Improving Your Workflow

 6. User Role Editor

-Handling a WordPress website on your own can be a lot of work, especially if you’re running a popular blog, an e-commerce site, or some other large and complex project.
+Handling a WordPress website on your own can be a lot of work, especially if you’re running a popular blog, a WooCommerce store, or some other large and complex project.
 You may find you need help to keep up with it all.
 In fact, you might end up with an entire team of employees and/or contributors.

 Maintaining a team like this requires a lot of organization, delegation, and training.
 However, you can make your life easier and streamline your day-to-day workflow by installing a plugin such as User Role Editor.
 This tool enables you to customize the default WordPress user roles, and determine exactly what each type of user should and should not be able to do.